Wonder Woman 1984's Diana Is a Trash Friend

 Things seem like they might, perhaps, just possibly, change when she meets Barbara, a well-educated scientist more concerned with earning accolades than moisturizing some seriously frizzy hair.
 In their first meeting, the women connect because they’re both women in a male-dominated ‘80s workplace and they’re tremendously lonely.
 Then, in an extremely sapphic series of events, the two women go out to eat, have a great dinner with meaningful conversation, and then Diana rescues Barbara from the unwanted advances of a drunk businessman.

 Immediately afterward, Barbara wishes to be just like Diana but Diana all but forgets Barbara exists because Steve shows up in the body of another man (we should unpack that little plot element at some point too).
 Our hero’s obsession with Steve, besides humanizing her, is her fatal flaw.
-She starts loses her powers and is repeatedly distracted enough by Steve to forget to hunt down the bad guy, Max Lord.
+She starts losing her powers and is repeatedly distracted enough by Steve to forget to hunt down the bad guy, Max Lord.

 The rest of the film could have been sorted pretty easily if Diana took even half a second to look outside her Steve bubble.
 She might have noticed the sleazy dude making moves on her new friend or maybe noticed her new friend has embraced bold prints, eyeliner, and leggings all of a sudden.
 Diana basically becomes that friend who stops texting when they get into a relationship.
 The one who brings their new boyfriend to brunch without asking or can’t stop talking about him when you’re just trying to complain about work.
 She only gets worse as the movie proceeds.